python-cmd2/cmd2/docs/features/os.rst

     (Cmd) !ls -al

-NOTE: That ``cmd2`` provides user-friendly tab-completion throughout the process of running a shell command - first for the shell command name itself, and then for file paths in the argument section.
+NOTE: ``cmd2`` provides user-friendly tab-completion throughout the process of running a shell command - first for the shell command name itself, and then for file paths in the argument section.

 Editors
 -------